TritonDataCenter/rfd/rfd/0026/README.md

 ### Granularity of available volume sizes

-Currently, NFS shared volumes packages are available in sizes from 10 GBs to 1000 GBs, with gap of 10 GBS from 10 to 100 GBs, and then of 100 GBs from 100 to 1000 GBs.
+Currently, NFS shared volumes packages are available in sizes from 10 GiB to 1000 GiB, with gaps of 10 GiB from 10 to 100 GiB, and then of 100 GiB from 100 to 1000 GiB.

 Is the current list of available volume sizes granular enough to cover most use cases?